StackStorm/stackstorm-k8s/README.md

 ## Components
 ### st2web
 By default, st2web includes a Pod Deployment and a Service for st2web Enterprise Web UI.
+2 replicas (configurable) of st2web, placed behind a load balancer serve web app and proxify requests to st2auth, st2api, st2stream.
-Service uses NodePort, so installing this chart will not provision a LoadBalancer or Ingress (TODO!).
+Service uses NodePort, so installing this chart will not provision a K8s resource of type LoadBalancer or Ingress (TODO!).
-Depending on your Kubernetes cluster configuration you may need to add additional configuration to access the example service.
+Depending on your Kubernetes cluster setup you may need to add additional configuration to access the Web UI service or expose it to public net.

 ## Tips & Tricks
 Grab all logs for entire StackStorm cluster with dependent services in Helm release: